Los Angeles Chinese massacre of 1871: People v. Crenshaw, et al.

-Wing Chung Company v. the City Los Angeles
+Wing Chung Company v.
+City of Los Angeles

 While the convicted rioters were sentenced and taken to the San Quentin, a few other cases remained.
 Such cases included Fong Yuen Ling, Sam Yuen, Yin Tuck, and Ah Yung v.
 The Mayor and Common Council of the City of Los Angeles, in which the merchants sued for damages to their stores during the massacre.
 The judge held that the city was not liable for the destruction of businesses and noted that such liability would only hold if the business owner had notified the city before the collapse.

 The case was appealed to the Supreme Court of California where it was affirmed in January 1874.
 Judge Joseph B. Crockett wrote in his opinion, "... it appears from the uncontradicted testimony of the policeman, that when the shooting first commenced in the street, the plaintiffs' store and the corral in the rear of it were filled with armed Chinamen, who immediately fired on the officers when attempting to preserve the peace.
 It is in the highest degree improbable that this large body of armed men could have assembled in the plaintiffs' store, and in a sheltered place in the rear of it, without their knowledge and privity.
 The leader of the rival company or faction had been shot at the day before, and plaintiffs offered themselves as bail for his assailants.
 The arming and assembling of Sam Yuen's clan doubtless had reference to an impending conflict between the two companies.
 If the plaintiffs had been anxious to prevent a riot, it is clear, from the proof, that they had ample opportunity to notify the Mayor, and to summon the police before the shooting commenced.
 But instead of requesting aid to prevent violence and bloodshed, it appears from the testimony of one of the officers that Sam Yuen resisted the interference of the police, and himself fired at the officer."